CIMR-Algos/TerrestrialSnowArea_ATBD_v2/book/baseline_algorithm_definition.md

 N/a

-## CIMR Level-1B Re-sampling Approach
+## CIMR Level-1b Re-sampling Approach

 Resampling approach to be defined.
-Subsequent reprojection to EASE-Grid 2.0 polar projections of the Northern Hemisphere (NH) or Southern Hemisphere (SH).
+Subsequent reprojection to EASE-Grid 2.0 polar projections of the Northern Hemisphere (NH).

 ## Algorithm Assumptions and Simplifications